fenriques/AstroDom/docs/index.md

 AstroDom was tested with FITS files written by MaximDL (v4 and v6), Ekos/INDI, SGP but any other software is supported through custom profiles.

 ## Basic configuration workflow
-After installation you can have a loot at a demo database of images or build your own following these steps:
+After installation you can have a look at a demo database of images or build your own following these steps:

 1. Check that your software FITS keywords are matched with AstroDom's ([here](fitsHeader.md))
 2. Fix unmatched FITS keyword and default values ([here](settings.md))